Vegan or vegetarian on the Camino

 Shopping on the Camino

-In a parafarmacia you can find the same stuff as in a farmacia, except for medicines: they sell tiritas and Compeed, creams (sun protection and others), personal hygiene products: from jabón (soap), to shampoo and pasta de dientes (toothpaste)… (check El botiquín for the pronunciation of these words).
+• Parafarmacia – stocks same stuff as in a pharmacy except for medicines – think tiritas and Compeed, creams (sun protection and others), jabón (soap), shampoo and pasta de dientes (toothpaste)…

 Tip: personal care products tend to be cheaper in supermarkets.

-• Frutería (greengrocer’s) – you can buy lots of fruta (fruit) and vegetables here.
+• Frutería (greengrocer’s) – the place to buy fruta (fruit) and vegetables.
 Loose fruit and veg is sold by weight, so the price you see, unless something else is specified, is the price for a kilo.
 Let’s say you just want an apple or two; no problem!
 You pick what you want, they will weigh it for you and you pay for what you take.

 • Panadería (bakery) – you can buy pan (bread) here, obviously.
 But you can also get empanada (savoury pie) and empanadilla (small version of empanada).
 Many panaderías are also pastelerías (cake shop), so you can also get all sorts of sweet pies, cakes and pastries.